mamg22/pympd-notifier/README.md

 Because I have a keybind in the i3 window manager to show me my current song in mpd, but it was just showing the output of `mpc`, which looked horrible.

-So with a few lines, I got something that looks good and has the posibility of doing a lot more.
+So with a few lines, I got something that looks good and has the possibility of doing a lot more.